lawallanre00490038/humtran_backend/README.md

-# 🛡️ SecureLink - Security Agent Dispatch Platform
+# 🛡️ Humguard - Security Agent Dispatch Platform

-SecureLink is a real-time security dispatch system that connects users in need of protection with nearby security agents.
+Humguard is a real-time security dispatch system that connects users in need of protection with nearby security agents.
 It features:

 - 🧍 User & 👮‍♂️ Security Agent roles
 - 🔐 JWT authentication